Real Housewives of New Jersey's Danielle Staub Marries Marty Caffrey

 "Yeah, she asked me to be her maid of honor," Teresa confirmed on Bravo TV's The Daily Dish podcast.
 "I heard that the bridal party is huge."
 She also revealed that Danielle's two daughters will also be maids of honor with Melissa and Margaret serving as bridesmaids.

-The "nervous" bride, who wore a Pnina Tornai gown, spoke to Us Weekly a few hours before she walked down the aisle.
+The "nervous" bride spoke to Us Weekly a few hours before she walked down the aisle.
 With a laugh, Staub said, "All my family, my friends, everyone's checking in with me, and I'm like, 'Guys, I haven't showered—I still haven't showered—and I'm getting married today.'"
 After so many heartbreaks, Staub said she was "excited" to be a wife.

 "It's different when you're a girlfriend, and then it's different when you're a fiancée; the stages are all different," she said, adding that even Friday's rehearsal "made it super profound for me."